VeeHalonen/CustomRockPaperScissors/README.md

 After this, the game returns to the main menu where the user can choose a new game or customize their gameplay.

 <b>Custom Game</b> allows the user to set their own names for the rock, the paper, and the scissors.
-Any type of names are accepted as long as the three names are different from each other.
+Any type of name is accepted as long as the three names are different from each other.
 There is a confirmation dialogue at the end.
 After the changes have been made, the user is brought back to the now updated main menu.

 <code>*** Welcome to Fire-Water-Grass! ***</code><br>